All Episodes

 We can still say that now, I think.

-Well, you and I definitely can, especially on the Sean Hannity show.
+Well, you and I definitely can, especially on the Sean Hannity Show.

 I've been reading it.

-Uh I I I think it's dead on accurate.
+I think it's dead on accurate.

 Well, thank you.

-Uh, you know, I wrote Radical Nation because I thought there was a lot of what people assumed about Joe Biden.
+You know, I wrote Radical Nation because I thought there was a lot of what people assumed about Joe Biden.

 And in reality, Joe Biden told us very clearly that he wanted to be the most progressive president ever.

-Um and and what we have to understand is that Biden's number one concern is legacy.
+And what we have to understand is that Biden's number one concern is legacy.

-All of these things, he wants to be able to say, I had the first, and then he becomes the progressive North Star for generations to come.
+All of these things, he wants to be able to say, I had the first, and then he becomes the progressive North star for generations to come.

-And I talk about in the book that one of the early things he did was host a round table in the Roosevelt room of liberal historians and basically tried to understand how can I outdo FDR as this guy that generations of progressives will look to forever and say, how do I match Joe Biden and all of the progressive appointments that he made.
+And I talk about in the book that one of the early things he did was host a roundtable in the Roosevelt room of liberal historians and basically tried to understand how can I outdo FDR as this guy that generations of progressives will look to forever and say, how do I match Joe Biden and all of the progressive appointments that he made?

-Well, you know the difference, Jeffrey, is back in the day when he ran for president twice before, they would call him out for those things.
+Well, you know, the difference, Jeffrey, is back in the day when he ran for president twice before, they would call him out for those things.

-And I think now you have a media, and I have two chapters in the book where they sort of allow him to say things.
+And I think now you have a media, and I have two chapters in the book, where they sort of allow him to say things.

-You know, he talked about driving a truck last year, and he's gone to all of these I mean, he has rewritten his entire youth in terms of what he has done, where he studied, and no one calls him out.
+I mean, he has rewritten his entire youth in terms of what he has done, where he's studied, and no one calls him out.

 I mean, literally, he tells tales.